ThreeFx/3fx-blog/content/about/index.md

 improve on it, feel free to [open an issue](https://github.com/ThreeFx/3fx-blog/issues).

-I pride myself on the fact that this Blog is free of JavaScript and obnoxious trackers.
+I pride myself on the fact that this blog is free of JavaScript and obnoxious trackers.
 All resources, including fonts, are served directly from the same domain from which you are visiting this site, which means that no third-party tracking is involved in any way.